lexibank/tlopo/out/vol2/chapter9.md

 9.2.2.3 Early morning: from dawn to 9 or 10 a.m.

-The POc term for the first few hours of daylight was &ast;boŋi-boŋi, self-evidently a reduplicated form of POc &ast;boŋi ‘night’.
+The POc term for the first few hours of daylight was _&ast;boŋi-boŋi_, self-evidently a reduplicated form of POc _&ast;boŋi_ ‘night’.

 <table>
 <tr>